Why perform Windows Server 2012 R2 restore from backup?

-Popular ways for Windows Server 2012 R2 system restore
+Popular software for Windows Server 2012 R2 system backup and restore

-Also, you can use the best Windows Server 2012 R2 backup software - AOMEI Backupper Server to perform Windows Server 2012 R2 system restores from backup in simple steps and be sure you can boot from it successfully.
+Also, you can use a reliable and powerful Windows Server 2012 R2 backup software - AOMEI Backupper Server to perform Windows Server 2012 R2 system restores from backup in simple steps and be sure you can boot from it successfully.
 With it, you can: